Liu-Feng/UAV-haze-removal/README.md

 # UAV-haze-removal
-The proposed method is based on the dark channel prior
+This code is for haze removal in UAV images, the algorithm is based on dark channel prior and guided-filter.

-Required module:
+We change the approach to retrieve the global atmospheric light.

+The format of input hazy image is .jpg or .png or .jpeg and the intensity of pixel is 8 bit.

+Requirements:

+python:3.6x

 os

 time

-numpy:::pip install numpy

-cv2:::pip install opencv-python
+opencv-python: pip install opencv-python

+numpy: pip install numpy